lng205/ringmaster/notes.md

     - (Optional) May need to install the font 'Times New Roman' for the plot.
         - Use `python3 -c "import matplotlib as mpl; print(mpl.matplotlib_fname())"` to find the matplotlibrc cache and clear it.

+#### Channel

+- Tambur uses a custom GE program to simulate the GE channel.
+- Tambur calls the GE obj in the encoder.
+If the channel will discard the packet, the encoded packet will not be sent instead.

 #### Calling Chain

 - Encoder -> fec_sender -> frame_generator -> StreamCode -> BlockCode -> jerasure_matrix_encode